cyclus/cyclus.github.com/source/cep/cep3.rst

 If |cyclus| only has API additions, it is considered stable and the command will tell you so.
-If |cyclus| also has API deletions, then |cyclus| is considered unstable and a diff of the symbols will be prinited.
+If |cyclus| also has API deletions, then |cyclus| is considered unstable and a diff of the symbols will be printed.
 **You cannot release |cyclus| if it is unstable!** Please post the diff to either the mailing list or the issue tracker and work to resolve the removed symbols until it this command declares that |cyclus| is stable.
 It is